swendt57/dental_costs_project/README.md

 Cost Comparisons
 1. Go to Cost Comparisons page.
-2. Verify that three charts display.
+2. Verify that three chart sections display (four charts in total).
 3. Verify that the charts shrink somewhat for smaller screens.
 The page must be reloaded for the charts to change size.
 4. Verify that on small screens in portrait mode a message recommending landscape mode appears.
 The page must be reloaded for this message to appear and disappear.